ChatScript/ChatScript/WIKI/ChatScript-Advanced-Pattern-Manual.md

 ## Keyword Phrases

-You cannot make a concept out with a member whose string includes starting or trailing blanks, like " X ".
+You cannot make a concept with a member whose string includes starting or trailing blanks, like " X ".
 Such a word could never match as a pattern, since spaces are skipped over.
 But you can make it respond to idiomatic phrases and multiple words.
 Just put them in quotes.
 E.g.